Literature / Chalet School

 - Alpha Bitch: Betty Wynne-Davies becomes one by the time of Highland Twins at the Chalet School, due to breaking away from former best friend Elizabeth Arnett and taking a level in bitchiness as a result.

 - In the Switzerland part of the series, there's Jack Lambert, particularly in Jane and the Chalet School.

 - A milder example is Lysbet Alsen in Two Sams at the Chalet School, who takes an instant dislike to Samaris Davies due to her actually wanting to pull her finger out and do well, rather than slacking off like the rest of the form.
 Similarly, there's Eilunedd Vaughan in Peggy of the Chalet School, who is not pleased about Peggy being Head Girl and makes trouble for her.

-- Bratty Half-Pint: Sybil Russell, partly due to her resentment at having to share her mother with various cousins, though she gets better (see Break the Haughty below).
+- Bratty Half-Pint: Sybil Russell is one at first, but grows out of it.
 And if you're a Middle or Junior, you will probably be one at some point.

 - Bunny-Ears Lawyer: Mr Denny.
 He speaks in Ye Olde Butcherede Englishe, has long hair and eccentric dress sense and waxes lyrical about Greek myth (hence his nickname of 'Plato'), but he's a fantastic teacher and a talented musician who clearly loves his subject and is popular among the students.

 - Can't Get Away with Nuthin' : Any girl who tries to run away from school, misbehaves on an expedition or has a midnight feast will end up ill or injured.
 Joyce Linton even gets a severe attack of food poisoning in The Chalet School and the Lintons after eating Thekla von Stift's uncooked bacon.